michaeltroger/greenpass-android/SECURITY.md

 ## Reporting a Vulnerability
 You can privately contact me via [email](https://michaeltroger.com/contact).
-If you prefer to share an issue publicly, then please create a ticket in the form of a [GitHub Issue](https://github.com/michaeltroger/greenpass-android/issues).

 This is a free time project only and therefore responses can take a little while.
 I ask for your understanding.